Should

 Why fair

-Businesses benefit from workforce access, reliability, and reduced parking demand
+Businesses benefit directly from workforce access, reliability, and reduced parking demand

 Estimated potential